Omar-Moh-Ibrahim/Central-logging-with-promtail-and-Loki/README.md

 Why Use Promtail and Loki?

 Loki: A log aggregation system designed for storing and querying log data, similar to "Prometheus for logs."

 Promtail: A lightweight log shipper that collects logs from containers, files, or systemd/journald and sends them to Loki.

 Using Promtail and Loki together allows you to:

 - Collect logs from all running Docker containers.
 - Centralize and store logs efficiently in Loki.
 - Visualize and query logs seamlessly in Grafana.
 - This repository demonstrates how to configure Promtail and Loki to collect and aggregate logs from Docker containers, enabling real-time monitoring and debugging.

+Promtail and Loki Setup for Container Log Aggregation Overview

+This repository contains a Docker Compose setup for centralized log aggregation and visualization using Grafana Loki and Promtail.
+It is configured to collect logs from running Docker containers and send them to Loki, where they can be visualized and queried in Grafana.

+Features:
+- Centralized logging using Loki.
+- Log collection from Docker containers via Promtail.
+- Easy-to-deploy setup using Docker Compose.
+- Seamless integration with Grafana for log visualization.

+Requirements:
+- Docker (v20.10 or later).
+- Docker Compose (v2.0 or later).
+- Basic knowledge of Docker and Grafana.

+Setup and Usage:

+1- Clone the Repository